brandon-fryslie/rad-shell/README.md

 2 choices:

+1. Set Zsh as your default shell: `chsh -s /bin/zsh`
-Clone this repo, then run `install.rb`
+2. Clone this repo, then run `install.rb`

 or

-Set your default shell to Zsh, install Zgen manually using the instructions on the Zgen website and then copy over the `.zshrc.zgen` file from this repo to `~/.zshrc`.
+1. Set Zsh as your default shell: `chsh -s /bin/zsh`
+2. Install Zgen manually following instructions on the Zgen website
+3. Copy `.zshrc.zgen` from this repo to `~/.zshrc`

 ## Usage